Esri/esri-leaflet-geocoder/README.md

 The result object will also contain any additional properties from the provider.
 So when geocoding you will also get address breakdowns and when text matching features you will get the additional fields from that feature.

-## L.esri.Geocoding.Services.Geocoding
+## L.esri.Geocoding.geocodeService
 A basic wrapper for ArcGIS Online geocoding services.
-Used internally by `L.esri.Controls.Geosearch`.
+Used internally by `L.esri.Geocoding.geosearch`.

 ### Constructor

 Constructor | Description
 --- | ---
-`L.esri.Geocoding.Services.geocoding(options)` | Creates a new Geocoding service.
+`L.esri.Geocoding.geocodeService(options)` | Creates a new Geocoding service.
 You can pass the `url` in the options to reference a custom geocoding endpoint if you do not want to use the ArcGIS Online World Geocoding service.

 ### Options